 Due to the nature of our programs we cannot offer any extensions on submissions that are incomplete at the deadline.

 All awards deadlines are strictly observed, and an extension will not be granted.
-Please note that all awards submissions are due on the day that is listed by 5pm EST time.
+Please note that all awards submissions are due on the day that is listed by 5pm ET.